Trout HR, Lorenzen, Angels hold off Chisox; DH Ohtani exits

 TRAINER’S ROOM

-Angels: Placed INF Matt Duffy (undisclosed condition) on the IL and recalled INF Jack Mayfield from the taxi squad. .
-RHP Noah Syndergaard (illness) threw a bullpen session after being scratched from his start on Friday.
-Maddon said ”Thor” will pitch on Tuesday in Boston.
+Angels: Placed INF Matt Duffy (undisclosed condition) on the IL and recalled INF Jack Mayfield from the taxi squad. … RHP Noah Syndergaard (illness) threw a bullpen session after being scratched from his start on Friday.
+Maddon said he expects “Thor” will pitch on Tuesday in Boston.
 Syndergaard is 2-0 with 2.12 ERA as he comes back from Tommy John surgery.

 UP NEXT